matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 This proposal suggests making changes to the Identity Service API's lookup endpoints.
 Instead, this proposal consolidates them into a single `/lookup` endpoint.
-Additionally, the endpoint should be on a `v2` path, to avoid confusion with the original `/lookup`.
+Additionally, the endpoint is to be on a `v2` path, to avoid confusion with the original `/lookup`.
 We also drop the `/api` in order to preserve consistency across other endpoints: